At first glance, you might not think much of a fastener used in a metal roof system. It seems like such a small piece of the puzzle, right?

 In essence, installation details will give you detailed instructions for fastener uses, including the type of fastener, the spacing, and the quantity needed.

 To receive a weathertight warranty, it’s required that these installation details are followed.
-This is why you should know and use them for all of your metal roofing projects, especially ones that want to include a weathertight warranty.
+This is why you should know and use them for all of your metal roofing projects, especially ones that include a weathertight warranty.

 Final Thoughts on Metal Roof Fasteners